rutukansara/Custom-Query-Language/README.md

 - The GUI provides a user-friendly interface for executing queries and viewing results.
 It is a basic implementation and can be enhanced for a more improved performance.

 Feel free to explore and experiment with different queries using the Query Executor!

+This project was part of the final assignment for the course led by Professor Wensheng Wu at the University of Southern California (USC).